magacula/OnABudget/README.md

 # OnABudget

-A budget tracker web application built with HTML, CSS, Bootstrap, and Vanilla Javascript.
+A budget tracker web application (CRUD) built with HTML, CSS, Bootstrap, and Vanilla Javascript.